-- Last but not least, the rise of cross-industry applications and of scenarios whereby consumers and businesses meet each other in business-driven initiatives (for instance, the push for telematics in insurance, the push for smart meters in utilities) has a levelling effect on the adoption and spend in IoT.
+- The rise of cross-industry Internet of Things applications and of scenarios whereby consumers and businesses meet each other in business-driven initiatives (for instance, the push for telematics in insurance, the push for smart meters in utilities) has a levelling effect on the adoption of the Internet of Things and on spending.

-The top industries driving the Internet of Things 2016-2020
+The top industries driving the Internet of Things until 2020

 While globally in the period until 2020, manufacturing will remain the major industry (except in Western-Europe) there will be global changes in this top 3.
 Among the fastest growing industries in the period until 2020 are insurance, healthcare, retail, consumer and, as mentioned, cross-industry initiatives.

 Why this difference?
 On top of the fact that various firms use various approaches and definitions (even if you compare spending forecasts instead of spending and projects as we do here), there is the very simple fact that many smart city projects tend to be far cheaper than industrial counterparts.
-In most smart city IoT projects, low data bandwidth is needed and equipment, depending on use cases is far cheaper.
-As an example: the – for now – cheapest connectivity technology over longer ranges, LPWAN, is predominantly found in smart city projects.More on IDC'S forecasts
+In most smart city projects, low data bandwidth is needed and equipment, depending on use cases is far cheaper.
+As an example: the – for now – cheapest connectivity technology over longer ranges, non-cellular LPWAN such as LoRa and Sigfox, is predominantly found in smart city projects.

-The Internet of Things in manufacturing
+Internet of Things in manufacturing

 Given the “origins” of the Internet of Things (remember RFID) and the most typical (early) use cases, manufacturing (for now) is still taking the lead.

 According to a February 2015 report by PwC, the majority of US manufacturers has deployed devices to collect, analyze/measure and act upon data.
 The infographic which came with the report, mentioned data from a survey conducted in February 2014.
-According to that survey 34.6 percent of respondents had already implemented devices and sensors to gather this data and another 9.6 percent was about to implement IoT devices within a year.
+According to that survey 34.6 percent of respondents had already implemented devices and sensors to gather this data and another 9.6 percent was about to implement Internet of Things devices within a year.
 Only 24 percent of all respondents from the US manufacturing industry said they had no plans to implement devices to collect, analyze and act upon data.

 US manufacturers were using Internet of Things Technology in the manufacturing plant (32 percent), followed by the warehouse, the extended supply chain and the customer environment.

-IoT in manufacturing: use cases
+Internet of Things in manufacturing: use cases

 Internet of Things use cases in manufacturing cover a broad range of applications, including: